Statistical policies of Judgment and Decision Making

 We often find that X is correlated with Y. X may be an experimental manipulation or a measured variable, and Y is a dependent variable of interest.
 And we want to assess the role of a third variable, M, which might be correlated with both X and Y. Sometimes we want to ask whether M mediates the relationship between X and Y. Sometimes we want to show that M does not account for the relation between X and Y; that is, we want to control for M, statistically.

-In statistical control, we usually regress Y on X and M, and we seek to show that the coefficient for Y is still significant whe M is included in the model.
-We want to conclude that M does not explain the correlation between X and Y. Statistical control is over-used and is rarely informative.
+In statistical control, we usually regress Y on X and M, and we seek to show that the coefficient for X is still significant when M is included in the model.
+We want to conclude that M does not explain the correlation between X and Y. Statistical control often yields misleading results.
 The problem is that M is usually intended as a measure of some underlying variable M*, which is the true variable whose effect we want to remove.
 If we want to remove the full variance due to M*, we must measure it perfectly, without error.
 Any error can be expected to reduce the coefficient for M in the model, thus increasing the coefficient for X. To take an extreme example, suppose M* is "cognitive ability" and M is "head circumference".
 Although we can measure M with great accuracy (and reliability), it does not correlate very highly with M*, so we do not remove much of the variance in M* by including M in the model.
-The validity of M as a measure of M* is low.
-Statistical control can be useful when we measure M without error, e.g., when it is gender or age, or when the Y coefficient is not reduced at all by the inclusion of M in the model (and when M is reasonably valid).
+The validity of M as a measure of M* is low.1 (We can think of "validity" as the correlation between M and M*.)
+Statistical control can be useful when we measure M* without error, e.g., when it is gender or age, or when the X coefficient is not reduced at all by the inclusion of M in the model, and when M is reasonably valid.2

 Regression vs. correlation